 Yes!
 Ours is an open communion table.
 We welcome everyone to come forward and receive God’s grace.
 There are no restrictions.
 People can come from the highways and byways of life’s road and taste God’s love.
 Whether you are a United Methodist or not, whether you are a Christian or not, whether this is your first time walking into a church or a regular visitor, we welcome you to come, receive, and experience God’s amazing love through communion.
 Communion consists of a nonalcoholic juice and bread.
 Please also note that First UMC of Jupiter-Tequesta offers gluten free communion wafers for those who are allergic to products containing gluten.

 How do I join First UMC of Jupiter-Tequesta?

 Contact the church office or fill out a connect card in the pew indicating you would like to join.
-If you would like more information first, please make plans to join us at a Starting Point Class, which is offered monthly after the worship service.
+If you would like more information first, please make plans to join us at a Starting Point Class.
 It’s a great way to ask questions, find out what it means to be a United Methodist, and meet other people as well as the pastor.
 You can find our more information about Starting Point HERE.

 How do I find out about being baptized, confirmed, or getting married?